UKCloud/documentation/articles/private-cloud/prc-sco.md

 ## What we are not responsible for

-- We will not provide you with any access to any management applications that we use to run and maintain your environment.
+- We will not provide you with access to any management applications that we use to run and maintain your environment.

 - SLA excludes: